r-dube/solarwinds/docs/_posts/2021-01-05-solarwinds-news.md

 In addition to the posts referred to above, SolarWinds uses blog posts that are not overwritten.
 Where the news item was extracted from such a blog post, the reference is included with the date.

 #### Dec 14, 2020
-* Stated that up to 33,000 customers may have been affected by the attack (33,000 appears to be the number of organzations with active support contracts for Orion)
+* Stated that up to 33,000 customers may have been affected by the attack (33,000 appears to be the number of organizations with active support contracts for Orion)

 #### Dec 15, 2020
 * Reduced the upper bound of the number of customers affected to 18,000 (the lower number appears to be the number of organizations with active support contracts for Orion that also downloaded the infected version of Orion)